- About Sabrina

 The River Severn mouth flows into the Bristol Channel creating a massive estuary which is over five miles wide.
 Originally called The Severn Sea, the lower estuary of the River Severn (known as Afon Hafren in Welsh) extends out to meet the North Atlantic Ocean.
 At its widest the Bristol Channel is over 50km (30 miles) across, separating South Wales from South West England.

-The River Severn is famous for the Severn Bore, a tidal bore that surges its way upstream against the flow of the river.
-At the wider parts closer to the estuary the Severn Bore appears as a roller, further up stream the bore appears as a series of waves that even advance through two weirs.
+The River Severn is famous for the Severn Bore.
+This is a tidal bore that surges its way upstream against the flow of the river.
+At the wider parts closer to the estuary the Severn Bore appears as a roller.
+Further up stream the bore appears as a series of waves that even advance through two weirs.

-The tidal range on the River Severn is the second largest in the World and can reach 15m (49 foot) at a speed of between 8 to 13 miles per hour.
+The tidal range on the River Severn is the second largest in the World.
+It can reach 15m (49 foot) at a speed of between 8 to 13 miles per hour.

 There are 21 tributaries that flow into the River Severn, these join at confluence points.
 Sometimes tributaries are only small trickles like at the source of the River Severn.
 Others are large rivers, such as the Avon.
 Overall, the streams and rivers that join the River Severn cover an area of 4,409 square miles or 11,420 square km.